darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

 For simplicity, the balance file is composed of two sections.
 As before, in the first section ("Define Provider & Variables"), the library to use is imported, and the provider and address from/to (to check the balances) are defined.

 The second section ("Balance Call Function") outlines the functions needed to fetch the balances of the accounts previously defined.
-Note that `providerRPC` has three the standard development node RPC endpoint, the one for [Pangolin](/pangolin-home.md) and the one for [Crab](/crab-home.md).
+Note that `providerRPC` has three the standard node RPC endpoint, the one for development, the one for [Pangolin](/pangolin-home.md) and another one for [Crab](/crab-home.md).
 Some of the key takeaways are discussed next.

-:::info
 <Tabs
   defaultValue="Web3.js"
   values={[